 One resource is the shopping guide on the association's website at NARTS.org.
 You can search for a member list of consignment shops by merchandise category and ZIP code.

-Before you visit stores, check out their websites.
-"Most stores have guidelines and most have them right on the website," she says.
-It pays to understand how each store works, she adds.
+Before you visit stores, check the policies spelled out on their websites.
+It pays to understand how each store works.

-Along with researching what you can make and when you get paid, find out what happens if an item doesn't sell, she advises.
+Along with researching what you can make and when you get paid, find out what happens if an item doesn't sell.

-Two hot items: furniture and teen apparel.
+Two hot items for consignment: furniture and teen apparel.
 "These are two of the areas that are showing a big increase in customers," says Meyer.